-The Mental Health Counseling program prepares master’s-level graduates to pursue further doctoral training and/or credentialing to work in the mental health field.
+The Mental Health Counseling degree program prepares master’s-level graduates to pursue further doctoral training and/or credentialing to work in the mental health field.
 Our program is designed to meet the Licensed Professional Counselor (LPC) educational requirements in many states, including Pennsylvania and New Jersey.REQUEST PROGRAM INFORMATION

 Elective courses provide the opportunity to receive advanced training in addictions treatment; cognitive behavioral therapy; applied behavioral analysis; and counseling in medical settings.